-The number stamped on a power valve, such as 65, indicates the manifold vacuum below which the power valve is operational.
-In this case, all manifold vacuums below 6.5" Hg., the power valve is operating.
-Generally a 65 power valve is sufficient for most high performance applications; however, some problems can result with radically cammed, full-race machines equipped with automatic transmissions.
-These vehicles often "idle" at

-2000 rpm, approx. 6.0" Hg.
-At this point the main nozzles are starting to feed and enrich the mixture (supplied by the power valve) and the engine will probably "load up".
+The number stamped on a power valve, such as a 65, indicates the manifold vacuum below which the power valve is operational.
+In this case, all manifold vacuums below 6.5" Hg, the power valve is operating.
+Generally a 65 power valve is sufficient for most high performance applications that have a manifold vacuum of 12" Hg or higher.
+However, some problems can result with radically cammed, full-race machines equipped with automatic transmissions.
+These vehicles often "idle" at 2000 rpm, approx. 6.0" Hg.
+At this point, the main nozzles are starting to feed and richen the mixture (supplied by the power valve) and the engine will probably "load up".
 To correct this problem, install a 45 or 35 power valve.
-This will provide idling and proper fuel flow under wide open throttle conditions when manifold vacuums seldom rise above 1" Hg.
+If the engine has a manifold vacuum of 12" Hg or less, a good way to determine power valve size is to take the manifold vacuum at idle and divide that number by two.
+The answer is the power valve size.
+This will provide idling and proper fuel flow under wide-open throttle conditions when the manifold vacuums seldom rise above 1" Hg.